tianshunjian/lianliankan/README.md

 # lianliankan

-A classical game —— "Lian Lian Kan"
+A classical game —— "Lian Lian Kan", developed by Cocos Creator.

 It is a Cocos Creator project which can be built to WeChat game, web game, and native games.